ShaunCurtis/Blazr.Data/TaskProvider.md

 # Blazor - Get your Data out of Your Components

-This article was sparked by the number of questions I see where the root cause of the problem is trying to manage data in UI components.
-Here's a typical example:
+Writing this article was sparked by the number of questions I answer where the root cause of the problem is trying to manage data in the UI components.
+Something like this:

 ```csharp
 private WeatherForecast[]? forecasts;